crigmaid/node-helium/index.md

 {% endhighlight %}

 #### REST Example {#rest-example}
-See the [`examples`](https://github.com/levyx/node-helium/tree/master/examples/rest) directory of this repo.
+See more REST examples [here](https://github.com/levyx/node-helium/tree/master/examples/rest)

 ## Performance Benchmarking {#performance-benchmarking}
 Execute the following to run a performance test with `node-helium`.
 Substitute `he://.//tmp/4g` with your own Helium URL.
 Remember that Node.js is always single threaded, so the test always runs on one thread.